Rantanen/intercom/CONTRIBUTING.md

 ### Runtime

 Runtime code is the simplest of all.
-This is the code living in `interop` crate which the depending code calls at runtime.
+This is the code living in `intercom` crate which the depending code calls at runtime.
 Things like `ComBox` constructors or `GUID` parsing falls under this category.

 As the runtime code is compiled separately from the depending code and doesn't change afterwards, it's easy to debug and test.
 The downside with the runtime